sWeeks99/Education_Trends_and_Opportunities/README.md

 ## About
 * <b>Project Summary:</b><br>

-For this project, we focused our efforts within researching the best colleges to enroll in the United States of America.
-From a sample size of 453 colleges sorted between private and public schools, we narrowed down the best colleges by their availabilities, acceptance/graduation rates and total costs (tuition fees, personal spendings, book costs, and room & board prices per semester).
+This project centered on researching the best colleges for enrollment in the United States of America.
+Out of 453 colleges categorized into private and public institutions; the criteria considered were availability, acceptance/graduation rates, and comprehensive costs, encompassing tuition fees, personal expenses, book costs, and room & board prices per semester.

 - <b>Objectives:</b> <br>
   -Identify what colleges provide the best return on investment of career earnings.